 - Email providers will ask you 3 things before you can send with them.
 These tasks take time.

 - Your server speed.
 Don’t count on sending all your newsletters in a single batch, even if your email service provider allows it.
 We recommend 100 emails per batch, just to be safe.
 Read more about sending frequency.

 2. We Don’t Recommend Using Your Own SMTP

 What is SMTP?
 It’s okay if you don’t understand.
 You should start by reading the Wikipedia article.

 You don’t want to pay for a professional SMTP service, but you still want to use SMTP?
 We don’t recommend it.
 The limit of emails sent per hour or day is determined by your host.
 It can be quite limited.

 But I’m on a dedicated server!

-Even then you should send using “Your own server”, or PHP Mail, instead of SMTP.
+Even then, you should send using the “Your own server” option (PHP Mail or Sendmail), instead of SMTP (Third Party option).

 You’ll have to consider that you’re not white listed by the big spam filters and that sending can consume your server’s resources.

-That’s why we’ll always recommend professional SMTP providers.
+That’s why we will always recommend professional SMTP providers.